-All payments to overseas projects are made only to trusted partners and the use of funds is monitored via our annual reporting process, which includes a record of how all funds were spent.
-We carry out periodic monitoring visits to partner projects to assess the quality of the work delivered and we also receive regular feedback from the governing bodies the Order of Malta regarding the work in each country.
+All payments to overseas projects are made only to trusted partners.
+The use of funds is monitored via our annual reporting process, which includes a record of how all funds were spent.
+We carry out periodic monitoring visits to partner projects to assess the quality of the work delivered and receive regular feedback from the governing bodies of the Order of Malta regarding the work in each country.